-Anyone at least 40 years old may recall this catchy commercial jingle: “I can put the wash on the line, feed the kids, get dressed, pass out the kisses and get to work by five of nine …Cause I’m a woman, Enjoli.”
+Those who are at least 40 years old may recall this catchy commercial jingle: “I can put the wash on the line, feed the kids, get dressed, pass out the kisses and get to work by five of nine…Cause I’m a woman, Enjoli.”
 The popular Enjoli perfume brand that made waves in the late 70s, also came out with these lyrics: “I can bring home the bacon, fry it up in a pan, and never, ever let you forget you’re a man, because I’m a woman, Enjoli.”
 The tag line for this commercial depicted the sign of the times, “The eight-hour perfume for the 24-hour woman.”
 (Watch this commercial on YouTube: https://www.youtube.com/watch?v=N_kzJ-f5C9U)

-The American Heart Association (AHA) commemorates women’s heart health with Go Red For Women the first Friday each February.
-The day is important considering nearly 80 percent of cardiac events can be prevented, and cardiovascular disease is a woman’s greatest health threat.
+The American Heart Association (AHA) commemorates women’s heart health with Go Red For Women on February 1, 2019.
+The day is important considering nearly 80 percent of cardiac events can be prevented, and cardiovascular disease is a women’s greatest health threat.
 The entire month of February is devoted to heart disease awareness.
 And for good reason.
 It was only recently that heart disease awareness, once considered a man’s disease, was attributed to women.

 According to the North Carolina Medical Journal (NCMJ), cardiovascular textbooks of the 1970s and 1980s did not mention the diagnosis and treatment of women with cardiovascular disease.
 Similarly, a survey of magazines that women might read (roughly 150-170 magazines) published in the early 2000s ran more than 100 articles on breast cancer compared with 10-15 articles on heart disease, according to NCMJ.
 Even more noteworthy, the Journal said during the same period only one in three health care providers were aware of the increased risk of cardiovascular disease among women – or counseled their patients on primary prevention.